UX Case Study: Circus Couture Website

 UX Case Study: Circus Couture Website Redesign

-Circus Couture is a non-profit organization that raises money for pediatric cancer care and research.
-Each year, they hold an event to raise funds, which benefits The Children’s Specialty Center of Nevada (a local chapter of Cure 4 The Kids Foundation).
-After volunteering for the event last year, I decided to volunteer my time this year to redesign their current website to improve its users’ experience, increase web traffic volume, and hence increase support for the organization.
+Circus Couture is an annual non-profit event that benefits the Cure 4 The Kids foundation.
+After volunteering for the event in 2017, I decided to volunteer my time in 2018 to redesign their website to improve its users’ experience, increase its web traffic volume, and hence increase support for the organization.

 Research and Ideation